 Ropes & Gray’s public service commitment is a hallmark of the firm, rooted in the example set by the firm’s founders nearly a century and a half ago.
 From securing asylum for endangered immigrants, to helping people keep their homes, to winning the release of the wrongly convicted, Ropes & Gray strives to provide the highest level of pro bono legal advice and support to those who need it most.

-In 2015, more than 1,400 of our attorneys, paralegals, summer associates and other professionals worldwide donated 114,000 hours of legal services.
+In 2016, our attorneys, paralegals, summer associates and other professionals worldwide donated more than 134,000 hours of legal services.
 By providing direct representation and partnering with human rights, legal reform and other organizations, Ropes & Gray helped impoverished individuals, underserved communities, nonprofits and small businesses.

 For its pro bono efforts, Ropes & Gray has received numerous accolades, including: